 Your Firm Handshake

-"Women are effectively advertising their general fertility with their faces," said Miriam Law Smith, Ph.D., the lead researcher, adding that fertile women display fuller lips, plumper cheeks, brighter eyes, and smoother skin-all courtesy of the extra estrogen that comes with ovulation.
+"Women are effectively advertising their general fertility with their faces," said Miriam Law Smith, Ph.D., the lead researcher, adding that fertile females display fuller lips, plumper cheeks, brighter eyes, and smoother skin-all courtesy of the extra estrogen that comes with ovulation.
 Indeed, the men in the study found women who were ovulating to be more attractive overall even if they couldn't specify a particular feature that stood out to them.
 Another interesting finding from the study: Volunteers could no longer tell the difference between women in their fertile phase and everyone else when the women were wearing makeup, suggesting that a little lipstick and mascara effectively mimics those biological cues.
-(Get fuller features anytime by learning how to Plump It Up!
-The Best Beauty Products for Full Lips, Eyelashes, and Skin.)
+(Also see: How to Perfect the No-Makeup Look)

-Your Sexy Moves
+Your Dance Moves